What is Remarketing and How Does it Work?

 It is essential to see the outcome of your ads; thus, try to track its results.

 Each platform provides detailed insights to improve your campaigns.
-For instance, you should be careful when it comes to the CTR (Click–through–Rate).
-The CTR shows you how many times people clicked your ad versus how many times it was shown.
+For instance, you should be careful about the CTR (Click–Through Rate) since it shows how many times people clicked your ad versus how many times it was shown.

-Surprisingly, the average CTR for remarketing ads stands around 0.7%.
-Indeed, this is a really good number, regarding the fact that the average CTR for display ads is 0.07%, according to an infographic posted on Whispond.
+Surprisingly, the average CTR for remarketing ads is around 0.7%.
+Indeed, this is a really good number, considering that the average CTR for display ads is 0.07%, according to an infographic posted on Whispond.

 Moreover, the results should be noticed in your sales, particularly when running a remarketing ad.

-Behavioral retargeting is all about re-engaging with users based on their past online activity, and making it a part of your remarketing strategy will help you rank higher among your competitors.
+Behavioral retargeting involves re-engaging with users based on their past online activity.
+Making it part of your remarketing strategy will help you rank higher among your competitors.

-Behavioral retargeting is using pieces of data called “cookies”.
-Basically, when a user enters a website and accepts cookies, they are going to leave a small “crumble” anywhere they navigate through the website, be it the “About” page, product pages, etc. The crumbles are the data that will later provide the website owner with information about the user’s online journey and how to engage them.
+Behavioral retargeting uses data called “cookies.”
+When a user enters a website and accepts cookies, they leave a small “crumble” anywhere they navigate through the website, be it the “About” page, product pages, etc. The crumbles are the data that will provide the website owner with information about the user’s online journey and how to engage them.

-When retargeting people based on their website activity, it is easier to detect those more likely to convert.
+Retargeting people based on their website activity makes it easier to detect those more likely to convert.

-A user who spent just a second on your homepage and bounced is clearly not interested.
-However, somebody who looked for certain products, navigated through some of your pages, and even added an item to the cart is an easier target.
+A user who spends just a second on your homepage and bounces is clearly not interested.
+However, somebody who looks for certain products navigates through some of your pages and even adds an item to the cart is an easier target.

 Moreover, you can send them emails based on their interests and balance them with the ads.
-Combining the two is highly recommended, but only if they are related to each other.
+Combining the two is highly recommended, but only if they are related.
 They should tell a story to convince users that it is impossible not to purchase something.

 Also, discover the benefits of dynamic ads.
 Once an online user clicks on product pages, there will be no surprise if they see those items in an ad sometime later.
-Furthermore, they will be driven by the urge of buying even more.
+Furthermore, they will be driven by the urge to buy even more.

 Even though remarketing has gained a lot of fame in recent years, this marketing strategy didn’t come along with the online era.
 It had been here long before that.

-Imagine you are on your way to the seaside, and when you have 150km left, you first see a billboard about a private beach quite close to your hotel.
-Half an hour later, you notice another billboard about the same beach, stating that it is the cleanest.
-Fifteen minutes later, another one is displaying some cocktails and a chaise lounge, bathing in the sun.
+Imagine you are on your way to the seaside, and when you have 150km left, you first see a billboard about a private beach near your hotel.
+Half an hour later, you notice another billboard about the same beach, stating it is the cleanest.
+Fifteen minutes later, another displays cocktails and a chaise lounge, bathing in the sun.
 For sure, this place will be the first one to visit after your check–in.

 Also, besides billboards, you can use offline remarketing tactics to drive more sales through direct mail.

 The approach is quite simple yet effective.
-Once you notice a user taking a particular interest in a product or a category of products, you can simply go forward and send them a catalog through mail.
+Once you notice a user taking a particular interest in a product or a category of products, you can simply send them a catalog through mail.
 Of course, this strategy works best for businesses where users give their home addresses consensually.

 However, it can be intimidating for someone to be assaulted with many calls from a brand.
 Thus, try to keep your calls short and don’t stress the customers out, as there is a high possibility that they will lose their interest.

-Remarketing through SMSs might be one of the most effective ways of reaching your potential customers.
-According to SlickText, the SMS open rate can go as high as 98%.
+Remarketing through SMS might be one of the most effective ways of reaching your potential customers.
+According to SlickText, the SMS open rate can reach 98%.
 Thus, people will see your SMS, most probably.
 Moreover, they will see it soon after receiving it, as we all keep our mobile phones so close to us that any notification can be read in no time.

-You can use an SMS marketing platform that allows you to automate the process.
-This way, you can send both bulk and personalized messages, based on some specific events.
-For example, you can let them all know about an upcoming offer, or you can send a personalized message about an item left in someone’s shopping cart.
+You can use an SMS marketing platform to automate the process.
+This way, you can send bulk and personalized messages based on specific events.
+For example, you can let them all know about an upcoming offer or send a personalized message about an item left in someone’s shopping cart.

 Try to keep your audience as up-to-date as possible.
 Updating your audience will allow you to interact with more potential clients, as there are always new users who complete actions on your website.
 Reach people quickly, right after they visit your website.
 This way, they won’t have the time to lose their interest.